-THYROID CANCER IS THE MOST COMMON endocrine malignancy and has shown a worldwide trend of rising incidence during the last few decades.
-Recently, it was reported to be among the top five leading malignancies among women in the United States (1).
-In Japan, the age-standardized rate of thyroid cancer increased from 1.4 in 1975 to 5.1 in 2007 (per 100,000 population) (2).
-Papillary thyroid carcinoma (PTC) is the major histological type and accounts for about 85% of all thyroid cancers (3).
+Thyroid cancer is the most common endocrine malignancy displaying a worldwide trend in rising incidence during the last few decades.
+Recently, it was reported to be among the top 5 leading malignancies among women in USA (1).
+In Japan, age-standardized rate of thyroid cancer increased from 1.4 in 1975 to 5.1 in 2007 (per 100,000 population) (2).
+Papillary thyroid carcinoma (PTC) is the major histological type which accounts for about 85% of all thyroid cancers (3).

-Extensive studies in PTC have identified key molecular events of thyroid carcinogenesis including BRAF or RAS family mutations, as well as gene rearrangements (RET/PTC, TRK), which activate the MAP kinase pathway (4).
-In addition to advances in the understanding oncogenic changes, there has been substantial progress in the discovery of inherited genetic factors modulating the risk for PTC.
-Several recent genetic association studies, using genome-wide (5,6) or candidate gene approaches (7-10), concordantly revealed single nucleotide polymorphisms (SNPs) in a proximal region around (rs965513: G > A) or immediately at (rs1867277: c.-238G > A) the forkhead box E1 (FOXE1) gene locus as genetic markers of susceptibility to PTC in ethnically diverse populations.
+Extensive studies in PTC have identified key molecular events of thyroid carcinogenesis including BRAF or RAS family mutations and gene rearrangements (RET/PTC, TRK) which activate the MAP kinase pathway (4).
+In addition to advances in understanding oncogenic changes, there has been substantial progress in the discovery of inherited genetic factors modulating risk for PTC.
+Several recent genetic association studies, using genome-wide (5, 6) or candidate gene approach (7-10), concordantly revealed single nucleotide polymorphisms (SNPs) in a proximal region around (rs965513: G>A) or immediately at (rs1867277: c.-238G>A) the forkhead box E1 (FOXE1) gene locus as genetic markers of susceptibility to PTC in ethnically diverse populations.